george-sachinoglou/Network-Security/README.md

-# Network_Security
+# Network Security

+[!IMPORTANT]
+This is not a guide.

-The purpose of this project is to create a Cent OS 7 VM on [okeanos](https://okeanos.grnet.gr) and connect to it, using a client such as [PuTTY](https://www.putty.org/).
+The purpose of this project is to get used to the tools used for secure connection and encryption on the web.
+I created a Cent OS 7 (Linux) VM on [okeanos](https://okeanos.grnet.gr) and connected to it, using a client such as [PuTTY](https://www.putty.org/) but there will not be a step-to-step on how to set those up.
+You can use the OS and ssh client of your choice.

 The project is split into two subprojects:

 ## OpenSSL Contents